Beth Malone

-Personal life and education
+Life and education

 She was born in Auburn, Nebraska, and raised in Castle Rock, Colorado, the daughter of Peggy and Bill Malone.
 Her mother is a professional country music singer.
 Malone played the title role in Annie in middle school, and participated in theatre at Douglas County High School.
 Malone first attended Loretto Heights College for musical theatre.
 When the school closed in 1989 while she was there, she decided not to continue, because she was successful finding work without a degree.
 She later completed her degree through the University of Northern Colorado in 1996 and earned an MFA in Acting from UC Irvine in 2000.

 She began her career working at the Country Dinner Playhouse at the age of 16.
 Malone moved to New York City at age 21.
 After a period of not finding work, she returned to Aspen, Colorado, where she was able to play a wide variety of roles.
 She received her Equity card performing in a production of Baby.
-She later moved to Sherman Oaks, California, where she began performing in television commercials and performing in many shows in the greater Los Angeles area.
+She later moved to Sherman Oaks, Los Angeles, where she began performing in television commercials and performing in shows in Greater Los Angeles.
 Malone is married to Rochelle Schoppert, a music technician.